U.S. Relations With North Macedonia

-The United States and its European allies acted swiftly to mediate an end to the 2001 civil conflict in Macedonia, which grew from ethnic tensions, and closely supported the government and major parties' successful efforts to forge a peaceful, political solution to the crisis through the Ohrid Framework Agreement.
-In partnership with the European Union and other international organizations active in Macedonia, the United States continues to facilitate the Macedonian Government's implementation of the Framework Agreement and fostering long-term peace and stability in the country.
+The United States and its European allies acted swiftly to mediate an end to the 2001 civil conflict in North Macedonia, which grew from ethnic tensions, and closely supported the government and major parties' successful efforts to forge a peaceful, political solution to the crisis through the Ohrid Framework Agreement.
+In partnership with the European Union and other international organizations active in North Macedonia, the United States continues to facilitate the Government of North Macedonia’s implementation of the Framework Agreement and fostering long-term peace and stability in the country.

 For the text of the 2008 bilateral Declaration of Strategic Partnership and Cooperation, please see http://2001-2009.state.gov/p/eur/rls/or/104441.htm.

-U.S. Government assistance to Macedonia focuses on facilitating Macedonia’s continued development on the path toward full integration into the Euro-Atlantic community and assisting the Macedonian Government’s efforts to sustain economic and democratic reforms to build stability and prosperity.
-A fact sheet on U.S. assistance to Macedonia can be found here.
+U.S. Government assistance to North Macedonia focuses on facilitating North Macedonia’s continued development on the path toward full integration into the Euro-Atlantic community and assisting the Government of North Macedonia’s efforts to sustain economic and democratic reforms to build stability and prosperity.

 Bilateral Economic Relations

-Macedonia seeks to join the North Atlantic Treaty Organization (NATO) and is a candidate country for the European Union.
-In 2008, NATO Allies determined that Macedonia met NATO membership criteria and undertook to invite Macedonia to join NATO as soon as a solution is reached to the naming dispute with NATO member Greece.
-This decision has been reiterated at subsequent NATO Summits.
-Macedonia continues to make an important contribution to regional stability by supporting the logistical supply of NATO (including U.S.) peacekeepers in Kosovo.
-Macedonia participated in OIF and currently participates in ISAF, the EU Althea Mission in Bosnia and Herzegovina, and the UN’s observer mission in Lebanon.
+North Macedonia seeks to join the North Atlantic Treaty Organization (NATO) and is an official candidate country for the European Union.
+North Macedonia joined NATO's Partnership for Peace in 1995, and commenced its Membership Action Plan in 1999.
+On February 6, 2019, NATO Allies signed North Macedonia’s NATO Accession Protocol and ratification continues in Allied capitals.
+North Macedonia continues to make important contributions to regional stability, including by supporting the logistical supply of NATO (including U.S.) peacekeepers in Kosovo.
+North Macedonia also participated in OIF and ISAF and currently participates in RSM, the EU Althea Mission in Bosnia and Herzegovina, and the UN's observer mission in Lebanon.